Headless Horseman A Bittersweet Tradition

 While there is no longer barn dancing, there are a lot of new Headless Horsemen favorites, including an amazing 22,160-foot corn maze, which has received nationwide recognition.
 In this year’s design, a Trail of Terror maze is open just during Headless Horseman.
 What else?
 The 1859 Balloon Voyage, sponsored by the generous Reynolds family and Reynolds Farm Equipment, takes rides each night during the festival, weather permitting.
 Plus, tickets are now on sale for Conner Prairie’s Merry Prairie Holiday event Nov.
 24-Dec.
 17 and Dec.
 21-22.

 See ya there!-Betsy Reason writes about people, places and things in Hamilton County.
-Contact The Times editor Betsy Reason at betsy@thetimes24-7.com.
+Contact The Times editor Betsy Reason at [email protected].